Mars Hill University: Academics

 The university offers six undergraduate degrees (Bachelor of Arts, Bachelor of Science, Bachelor of Science in Nursing (BSN), Bachelor of Music, Bachelor of Fine Arts, and Bachelor of Social Work), three graduate degrees (Master of Arts, Master of Education, and Master of Management), and 35 majors.
 In May 2013 the university awarded its first M.Ed degrees.
 The university recently added a M.A. in criminal justice program, and a Master of Management program.
 In August 2016 the university opened a Bachelor of Science in Nursing (BSN) program.
 The most popular majors are in the fields of business administration and management, education, social work, physical education teaching and coaching, and general psychology.
 In 1932 Lamar Stringfield, a Mars Hill alumnus, formed the North Carolina Symphony, the first state-supported orchestra in the nation.
-The "Bailey Mountain Cloggers", the university's dance team, have won 23 national championships in clogging, and they have performed all over the United States and internationally in Canada, Mexico, England, Scotland, Ireland, Austria, France, Greece, Poland, and the Czech Republic.
+The "Bailey Mountain Cloggers", the university's clog dance team, have won 31 national championships in clogging, and they have performed all over the United States and internationally in Canada, Mexico, England, Scotland, Ireland, Austria, France, Greece, Poland, the Czech Republic, Colombia, Italy, and Indonesia.
 In 2002 the university opened the Ramsey Center for Regional Studies.
 Named after an alumnus who served a record four terms as the Speaker of the North Carolina House of Representatives, the center is dedicated to preserving the heritage and culture of the people of the Southern Appalachian Mountains.

+Rankings

-The university's enrollment is typically around 1,200 traditional students, with more than 200 students in its nontraditional degree program.
-In its 2022-2023 survey of "America's Best Colleges", U.S. News & World Report ranked Mars Hill among the South's Top 20 Regional Colleges.
-U.S. News also rated Mars Hill at #2 in the South for "Best Colleges for Veterans", based on its participation in "federal initiatives helping veterans and active-duty service members pay for their degrees."
-In 2012 and 2014 Mars Hill also ranked among the Top 20 baccalaureate colleges (out of 100 surveyed) in Washington Monthly's annual survey of the nations' best colleges.
-In 2015 Washington Monthly ranked Mars Hill 23rd nationally out of 344 baccalaureate colleges surveyed; in 2016 it ranked 24th nationally out of 230 baccalaureate colleges surveyed.
-Mars Hill has been named to the President's Higher Education Community Service Honor Roll five times since the award's inception in 2006, including twice "with distinction" for general community service.
+In the 2024-2025 rankings of "America's Best Colleges", U.S. News & World Report ranked Mars Hill No. 28 out of 131 colleges in Regional Colleges South.
+Among Regional Colleges South, Mars Hill was also ranked No. 22 in "Best Value Schools", No. 5 in "Best Undergraduate Teaching", No. 32 in "Top Performers on Social Mobility", and No. 8 for "Best Colleges for Veterans" based on its participation in "federal initiatives helping veterans and active-duty service members pay for their degrees."

+Undergraduate admissions

+In 2024, Mars Hill accepted 74.2% of undergraduate applicants, with admission standards considered moderately competitive, and with those enrolled having an average 3.5 high school GPA.
+The college does not require submission of standardized test scores, the university having a test blind policy.